Muthu39/Muthu39/README.md

 # 👋 I'm Muthukkumaran B
-I’m an aspiring ethical hacker and full stack developer with a passion for building secure, high-performance web applications.
+I’m an aspiring ethical hacker and full-stack developer with a passion for building secure, high-performance web applications.
 Currently in my 4th year of a Computer Science degree, I specialize in web vulnerability assessment and have hands-on experience with the OWASP Top 10.
 My work spans both development and cybersecurity—designing robust systems by day and participating in bug bounty programs by night.
 With a strong foundation in secure coding practices, vulnerability testing, and real-world exploitation techniques, I aim to contribute to the digital space by making it both functional and secure.<br><br>

 # 💻 Developer Tech Stack
 ### ⌨️​ Programming Languages